PeterResutik/bme307/docs/workflow.md

 The quality filtering aspect refers to trimming the ends of reads where quality is suboptimal, users can also discard sequences below a particular length.
 This step is done first to optimize the merging of forward and reverse reads.
 The merging is done according to default parameters (not specified in the command).

-Dereplication combines all identical sequencing reads into “unique sequences” with a corresponding “abundance” equal to the number of reads with that unique sequence.
-Dereplication substantially reduces computation time by eliminating redundant comparisons.

-Removal of chimeras refers to the removal of sequences that align to different positions in a reference genome?
+Dereplication refers to checking the presence of all identical sequencing reads and then reducing these to one “unique sequence” with a note of its abundance.
+Removal of chimeras refers to the removal of sequences that are “hybrids” of different parent sequences, and which do not correspond to true ASVs.

-The main parameters specified are the following:

-* --i-demultiplexed-seqs: specify input file name
+Here we will be specifying the following parameters:

-* --p-trunc-len-f : specify at what length the forward reads will be cut
+* Truncation length for forward reads: at what length the forward reads will be cut and all reads below this length will be discarded
-* --p-trunc-len-r: specify at what length the reverse reads will be cut
+* Truncation length for reverse reads: at what length the reverse reads will be cut and all reads below this length will be discarded

-* --o-table: specify output file name
+Note that now we will have 3 output files:
+* an abundance table comprising the unique sequences and their abundance
-* --o-representative-sequences: specify output file name for the dereplicated sequences
+* a fasta file with the unique sequences, which we refer to as the representative sequences
-* --o-denoising-stats: specify output file name for the denoising statistics
+* a file containing the statistics for the denoising steps

 You can find more information on DADA2 here (https://benjjneb.github.io/dada2/).